Weakly Learning to Match Experts in Online Community: Introduction

 \section{Introduction}

+Led by technology innovation, the global economy is in transition to a ``knowledge economy''.
+It is common to post a question on knowledge sharing or question-and-answer websites such as Quora and invite ``experts'' to help answer the question.
+Thus, finding appropriate experts for the given question becomes a central task.
+In the past, related research including experts finding for community-based questions~\cite{riahi2012finding,zhao2015expert}, peer reviewer recommendations for papers~\cite{deng2008formal,djupe2015peer,t.dumais:automating,goldsmith2007ai,long2013good,Tang:11Neuro}, and expertise modeling~\cite{han2016distributed,Mimno:07,Zhang:07WWW} has been conducted.
+A survey can be also found in~\cite{Balog:12Trends}.
+However, most existing research does not consider the second half of the problem --- the probability of whether the invited experts would accept to answer the question.
+Indeed, the subproblem is even more serious---e.g. more than half of the questions on Quora only have one or do not have any answer\footnote{\url{https://www.quora.com/What-percentage-of-questions-on-Quora-have-no-answers}}.

-Finding appropriate experts for given questions is a central task in the question-and-answer problem.
-For example, Quora and Zhihu\footnote{http://quora.com, http://zhihu.com} have attracted big-time experts in numerous fields to answer various questions.
-Another example is peer review, an important part of scientific publishing~\cite{rennie1999editorial,kassirer1994peer}.
-Many researchers consider peer review as part of their professional responsibility.
+\hide{ For example, Quora, Zhihu, and TouTiao Q\&A have attracted big-time experts in numerous fields to answer various questions.
+Another example is peer review, an important part of scientific publishing~\cite{rennie1999editorial}.
+Many researchers consider peer review as part of their professional responsibilities.
 Publishing groups also use the quality of peer reviews as an indicator of the success of a journal.
 At a high level, the problem is referred to as \textit{expertise matching} --- matching experts with questions.
 However, existing solutions for expertise matching are far from satisfactory.
-Peer review has long been criticized for being ineffective, slow and of low-quality.
-Statistics also show that about half of the questions on Quora only have one or do not have any answer\footnote{https://www.quora.com/What-percentage-of-questions-on-Quora-have-no-answers}.
-One challenge is how to find appropriate experts who are qualified to answer the corresponding questions.
+One challenge of this problem is how to find appropriate experts who are qualified to answer the corresponding questions.
 The other one is how to find experts who will agree to provide their answers.
-The latter is even more serious.
 One would expect that experts with sufficient knowledge would be the best to answer a given question.
-However, in practice, just to mention a few, American Political Science Review reported 2051 of 4516 reviewers accepted in 2013 (decline rate: 54.6\%) \cite{ishiyama2014annual} and a decline rate of 49.6\% in 2014 \cite{ishiyama2015report}.
-Our preliminary statistics also show that 52.7\% of the review invitations are declined or ignored.
-Fig. \ref{journal_decline} illustrates the declination rate of review invitation from nine journals in our data.
-J1 and J2 (two materials science journals) suffer from a decline rate of almost 80\%.
-Many top experts are inclined to say ``no'' for various reasons.
-As a result, finding appropriate experts who are able to complete timely reviews remains a challenge.
+But in practice, the latter is even more serious.
+Statistics show that about half of the questions on Quora only have one or do not have any answer\footnote{https://www.quora.com/What-percentage-of-questions-on-Quora-have-no-answers}. }